-In a similar vein, don’t ask customers to send their credit card information over email, text message, or live chat.
+In a similar vein, don’t ask customers to send their credit card information over email, text message, or live chat unless you have a solution specifically set up to securely handle this information.
 Sending it over unsecured channels increases the risk of this information falling into the wrong hands.

 But, do save proof of purchase information on every transaction

 It is best practice to have information to reference a card not present purchase by in case something happens.
 For example, if someone is disputing a charge, you can provide the bank with proof that the purchase was made rightfully.
 By taking and storing credit card information responsibly, you will be one step closer to protecting your business from friendly fraud.

 Examples of information that you can keep track of is:

 - The date and time the order was placed